-Children with an Education Health and Care Plan attending a Mainstream School
+Children with an Education, Health and Care Plan

-The Admission Authority (even when it is the Governing Body) must admit a child with an Education Health and Care Plan whether they have places or not.
+Children with an Education, Health and Care Plan attending a Mainstream School, The Admissions Authority (even when it is the Governing Body) must admit a child with an Education, Health and Care Plan whether they have places or not.
 This is not an oversubscription criterion.
-If your child has an Education Health and Care Plan you will still need to complete your application form to express your preference(s).
-Children with an Education Health and Care Plan count towards the published admission number.
-The admission arrangements for children with an Education Health and Care Plan are specifically excluded from the usual arrangements, including appeal arrangements.
-The appeal in the case of a child with an Education Health and Care Plan is to the First Tier Tribunal (Special Educational Needs & Disability), which is different from an appeals panel.
-If your child has special needs but not an Education Health Care Plan your application for a school place will be considered on the basis of the published admission arrangements.
+Children with an Education, Health and Care Plan count towards the published admission number.
+The admission arrangements for children with an Education, Health and Care Plan are specifically excluded from the usual arrangements, including appeal arrangements.
+If your child has additional needs but not an Education, Health Care Plan your application for a school place will be considered on the basis of the published admissions arrangements.